-Multi-angle light scattering (MALS) is a detection technique used to characterize macromolecules and particles in solution.
-The methodology is based on that the scattering of light from solutions containing macromolecules or particles depend on the macromolecules molecular weight and size among others.
+Multi-angle light scattering (MALS) is a detection technique used to characterize macromolecules and particles based on their scattering light.
+The amount of scattering of light will depend on the molecular weight and size of the macromolecule or particle, among others.

 - Molar mass information without standards